some-coder/dutch-kbqa/documentation/install-model-dependencies.md

 **Tip 2.** NVIDIA Apex shouldn't take as long to build as PyTorch.

 **Tip 3.** Again, test your installation: enter a REPL, and call `import apex` and `ddp = apex.parallel.DistributedDataParallel`.
 If both work, all should be OK.

+### Step 6: Done!

+You have successfully set up dependencies using `conda`.
+Continue reading `documentation/run-model.md` to learn how to run the Transformer code.